Jacques Offenbach: Later 1860s

 In 1867 Offenbach had one of his greatest successes.
 The premiere of La Grande-Duchesse de Gérolstein, a satire on militarism, took place two days after the opening of the Paris Exhibition, an even greater international draw than the 1855 exhibition which had helped him launch his composing career.
 The Parisian public and foreign visitors flocked to the new operetta.
-Sovereigns who saw the piece included King William of Prussia accompanied by his chief minister, Otto von Bismarck.
+Sovereigns who saw the piece included King Wilhelm I of Prussia accompanied by his chief minister, Otto von Bismarck.
 Halévy, with his experience as a senior civil servant, saw the looming threat from Prussia; he wrote in his diary, "Bismarck is helping to double our takings.
 This time it's war we're laughing at, and war is at our gates."
 La Grande-Duchesse de Gérolstein was followed by a quick succession of modest successes.
 In 1867 he produced Robinson Crusoé and a revised version of Geneviève de Brabant; in 1868, Le château à Toto, L'île de Tulipatan and a revised version of Le pont des soupirs.

 In October 1868 La Périchole marked a transition in Offenbach's style, with less exuberant satire and more human romantic interest.
 Lamb calls it Offenbach's "most charming" score.
 There was some critical grumbling at the change, but the piece, with Schneider in the lead, made a good profit.
 It was quickly produced elsewhere in Europe and both North and South America.
 Of the pieces that followed it at the end of the decade, Les brigands (1869) was another work that leaned more to romantic comic opera than to the more ebullient opéra bouffe.
 It was well received, but has been less often revived than Offenbach's best-known operettas.